ClaytonTDM/robloxpresence/README.md

 tanks pizzaboxer for making bloxstrap open source 😊😊😊😊😊😊😊😊😊😊😊😊

-the cache stuff is for later (possibly), i might make an (opt in) option that dumps your asset cache to the server when you leave
+the cache stuff is for later, i might make an (opt in) option that dumps your asset cache to the server when you leave